If you are unsure of the differences between bone-in and boneless ribeye, and how they will affect your cooking, you have come to the right place.

-In the meat world, boneless meat is generally more expensive than meat which contains bones.
-This applies to all types of meat be it pork, chicken and ribeye.
+In the meat world, boneless meat is generally more expensive than meat that contains bones.
+This applies to all types of meat be it pork, chicken, and ribeye.

 The obvious reasoning behind this is boneless meat often means there’s more “steak” to consume.
 Also, for meat to be boneless, it may mean someone has to go through the process of removing bone from the meat.
 Have a look at this video to see how the deboning process is handled.
 Needless to say, we have to pay for this labor!